Atashnezhad/Lung_Disease_Detection_Deeplearning/README.md

-# Deep learning for detecting three lung sicknesss from X-Ray iamges
+# Deep learning for detecting three lung sicknesss using X-Ray iamges

+### Project Name:
+Deep learning for detecting three lung sicknesss using X-Ray iamges

+### Description:
+In this project, we use the deep nutral network to differe the noraml patients from three different sicknesses including Pneumocystis, COVID-19, and Streptococcus.

+The three lung discesses defination are as follow.

 * Pneumocystis pneumonia (PCP) is a serious infection that causes inflammation and fluid buildup in your lungs.
 It's brought on by a fungus called Pneumocystis jirovecii that spreads through the air.
 This fungus is very common.
 Most people's immune systems have fought it off by the time they're 3 or 4 years old.